Hidden Gems of Banyuwangi: Beyond the Tourist Trail

 - Fewer crowds than popular beaches

-- Local fishing village nearby
+- Nearby local fishing village

 - Camping facilities available